logo

 Rohit11 November 2023

-LRS's full form is the liberalised remittance scheme.
-It is a specialised scheme created and offered by the Reserve Bank of India for Indian residents to transfer funds abroad for special purposes such as education, travel, investment and more.
-But when was the liberalised remittance scheme introduced?
+LRS stands for Liberalised Remittance Scheme, a scheme introduced by the Reserve Bank of India that allows Indian residents to transfer funds abroad for specific purposes such as education, travel, investment, and more.

-Currently, under the LRS scheme by the RBI, Indian residents can freely remit up to USD 2,50,000 through authorised agents (banks, payment platforms, financial institutions, etc.).
-The permissible limit of USD 2,50,000 is for the current account or capital account transactions or a combination of both.
+The Liberalised Remittance Scheme (LRS) was launched in 2004 with an initial limit of USD 25,000 for foreign remittances, which has since been increased multiple times.
+Currently, under the LRS, Indian residents can remit up to USD 2,50,000 annually through authorised agents, such as banks and payment platforms, with no specific restrictions on the number of transactions allowed.
+The permissible limit of USD 2,50,000 is applicable for the current account or capital account transactions or a combination of both.

 • Medical treatment